alanzheng88/Food2Go/README.md

 2. Go to localhost:11000

 # Setting up development environment (MAC-OS)
-1. Run the script dev-environment-startup.sh found in the root of the repository
+1. Run the script "dev-environment-startup.sh" found in the root of the repository

 # Procedure for instantly viewing your ReactJs code changes from localhost:10000
 1. fork the newest version of alan's final project to your repo